IBS - SYMPTOMS AND DIAGNOSIS

-Most children with ASD have Irritable Bowel Syndrome (IBS) at some stage.
-It is a common gastrointestinal condition affecting up to 40% of adults (5-20% of men and 15-25% of women).
+Most children with ASD also suffer from IBS Symptoms at some stage.
+IBS or Irritable Bowel Syndrome is a common gastrointestinal condition affecting up to 40% of adults (5-20% of men and 15-25% of women).

 • Abnormal stool frequency (e.g., more than 3 bowel movements per day or less than 3 bowel movements per week).